Test Strategies for Anyone Taking the CPC Exam

 Studying for the CPC can be a little daunting, especially because it covers so much information on so many topics.

-During the exam you’ll spend most of your time looking through the CPT manual.
-Although, there are some questions relating to the ICD- 9 codes and HCPCS codes, there are many more that refer to CPT codes.
+During the exam you’ll likely spend a good portion of your time looking through the CPT manual.
+Although, there are some questions relating to the ICD- 9 codes and HCPCS codes, there are a number of questions that refer to CPT codes.
 It would be highly advised that you focus your efforts on knowing the CPT codes front and back.
 Be comfortable utilizing the manual as you will be flipping through it several times during your exam.

 Some people take the exam after only having a little experience working in coding.
 For certification, you need a passing score and two years of professional or educational experience.
 If you have that experience, you should be pretty familiar with the terminology, anatomy and physiology used.
 However, it is still a good idea to review this information because there will be question on the exam that make specific references to medical and anatomical terminology.